-When you look closer, working in any of the manufacturing industries can resemble a relay race.
+When you look closer, working in any manufacturing industry can resemble a relay race.

 Ultimate speed in every leg of the race, battling against quick rivals, and aligning your team towards a unified goal is both challenging and rewarding.
 As a production manager, your job is similar to the head coach of the relay team, but with smart manufacturers instead of sprinters.
-Like a head coach, you need to track the performance of your team — this is where manufacturing KPIs can help.
+Like a head coach, you need to track your team’s performance — this is where manufacturing KPIs can help.

-In this article, you will find a longer list of key performance indicators (KPIs) that can help you find or save your most valuable resource — time.
-You’ll find 15 quality KPIs in manufacturing you can consider implementing.
-But first, let’s take a step back and look at the pros and cons that come with implementing KPIs.
+In this article, you will find a longer list of key performance indicators (KPIs) to help you find or save your most valuable resources.
+Here you’ll find 24 quality KPIs in manufacturing that you can consider implementing.

 Speed, efficiency, and the ability to assess situations from all angles is critical in today’s competitive landscape.
 Sometimes you have the time to take a deep dive into your data to spot opportunities and areas of improvement, yet there are so many responsibilities on the daily plate and so few hours to spare.